 The word solstice comes from the Latin word solstitium, meaning sol (sun) and stitium (to stop).
 The solstice occurs twice a year, when it reaches the northernmost point (summer in the norther hemisphere) and southernmost point (winter in the northern hemisphere).
-Each solstice indicates the stop of the sun before it begins to move in the opposite direction and occurs at the same instant for everyone on the planet, though at different times depending on your location
+Each solstice indicates the stop of the sun before it begins to move in the opposite direction and occurs at the same instant for everyone on the planet, though at different times depending on your location.

 When is the solstice?

-The summer solstice occurs sometime between June 20 to 22, depending on whether it is a leap year, the gravitational pull from the moon, and the slight wobble in Earth’s rotation.
+The summer solstice occurs sometime between June 20 to 22, depending on whether it is a leap year, as well as the gravitational pull from the moon and the slight wobble in Earth’s rotation.
 It marks the beginning of summer (in the Northern Hemisphere), when the sun reaches its northernmost point above the equator.
 Also known as midsummer, it is the longest day (and shortest night) of the year.
 Traditional summer solstice celebrations include celebrating all night with music, food, wearing a crown of flowers, and dancing around a bonfire.

 The winter solstice occurs between December 20 to 23.
 It marks the beginning of winter, when the sun is at its southernmost point.
 It is the shortest day of the year (and the longest night).
 Traditional winter solstice celebrations include food, warm drinks, and light in the form of bonfires, candles, or lanterns.